Waldemar-Koch-git/KiConnect/TECHNICAL.md

 An internet connection is still required once, to download `_render.zip` on first launch (or when the `_render` folder is empty).
 After that, the application can run fully offline with respect to these libraries.

 On the Python side, `kiconnect-proxy.py` requires `flask`, `requests`, `waitress`, and `cryptography` (mandatory - the proxy exits at startup if any is missing) for server-side AES-GCM encryption/decryption of the agent/knowledge-base registries under `./datas/<accountId>/`, separate from the client-side encryption of chats/providers/config.
-It additionally uses `pypdf`, `python-docx`, `python-pptx`, and `openpyxl` for text extraction from the corresponding file types in the knowledge base, and `numpy` for faster embedding similarity search - each is checked individually at import time and the knowledge base feature degrades gracefully per file/feature (clear error, rather than a crash) if one is missing, and the proxy itself still starts fine without any of them. `START.bat`/`START_portable.bat` install all nine packages automatically; manual installs can use `pip install -r requirements.txt` for the four mandatory ones, then uncomment whichever optional knowledge-base extras are needed.
+It additionally uses `pypdf`, `python-docx`, `python-pptx`, and `openpyxl` for text extraction from the corresponding file types in the knowledge base, and `numpy` for faster embedding similarity search - each is checked individually at import time and the knowledge base feature degrades gracefully per file/feature (clear error, rather than a crash) if one is missing, and the proxy itself still starts fine without any of them. `START.bat`/`START_portable.bat` install all nine packages automatically;

 ---